garygr2002/Rebalance/README.md

 3. "gains_separate", for married-filing-separately filers
 4. "gains_single", for single filers

 Files of this type have the prefix "gains_head_", "gains_joint_", "gains_separate_", or "gains_single_", depending on the subdirectory where they are located.
 The name is followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
 When run with no command line options, the software will read, and use the gains files that have the latest dates that are not later than the date of the latest holding file.
 The gains files contain capital gains tax brackets for taxpayers in the various filing statuses.
+The key for rows in the file is the income threshold, and it should be unique.
 The following are the fields of a gains file row.

 ### Income Threshold